 PAST WINNERS: Patrice Bergeron (2012 & 2013)

 DETAILS: 21 players received votes and 9 of them received first-place votes.
 Bergeron won by 7 points over Kopitar, who tied him with 10 first-place votes.

 Our version of the Jack Adams Award, this goes to the coach who had the most outstanding season.

-WINNER: Paul MacLean of the Ottawa Senators (receiving 16 of 27 first-place votes and appearing on 21 of 27 ballots)
+WINNER: Patrick Roy of the Colorado Avalanche (receiving 14 of 28 first-place votes and appearing on 21 of 28 ballots)

-DETAILS: 11 coaches received at least one vote, with seven of them being a first-place choice on a ballot.
-MacLean won in a landslide, with more than double the second-place Therrien’s point total.
+DETAILS: 16 coaches received at least one vote, with eight of them being a first-place choice on a ballot.
+Roy had just shy of double the points of the next-best coach.